It is much easier to get up on a kneeboard than a

 For a kids kneeboard, juniors, and teens who are learning to hold on to a

 waterski tow rope, the kneeboard hook is essential.
-Each brand has its own name, Hydroslide has the Hydroslide Hydro Hook, Obrien has the Aquatic Hook, and Connelly has the Connelly Rope Hook.
+Each brand has its own name, Hydroslide has the Hydroslide Hydro Hook and Obrien has the Aquatic Hook.
 If you are a beginner to intermediate rider, buy a board with the hook.
 Advanced kneeboards normally do not have a hook.

 This video shows you how to use the Kneeboard Hook